- Reference Number: HEY384/2025

 - A needle will be used to put a short, thin plastic tube (a cannula) into a vein in your hand or arm for giving fluids (a drip).

-- Local anaesthetic is injected into a small area of the skin in your bag.
+- Local anaesthetic is injected into a small area of the skin where the epidural will be inserted

 - A special epidural needle is pushed through this numb area, and a long thin plastic tube (catheter) is passed through the needle into your epidural space.
 The needle is then removed, leaving only the catheter in your back.

-The local anaesthetic stings briefly when it is injected into your skin, it is common to feel slight discomfort in your back as the catheter is inserted, as well as some pressure and pushing.
+The local anaesthetic may sting briefly when it is injected into your skin.
+You may feel slight discomfort in your back as the catheter is inserted, as well as some pressure and pushing.

 - Occasionally an electric shock like sensation or pain occurs during needle or catheter insertion.
 If this happens you must tell your anesthetist immediately.

-- You may only notice these effects for the first time when you recover consciousness after your operation, particularly if the epidural was put in when you were anaesthetized.
+- You may only notice these effects for the first time when you recover consciousness after your operation, particularly if the epidural was put in when you were anaesthetised

 What happens afterwards?